Tigerlily Patisserie has finally shifted from an online bakery to a brick-and-mortar dine-in shop at Joo Chiat.

 It is headed by pastry chef Maxine Ngooi from the defunct Michelin-starred restaurant Vianney Massot Restaurant at HongKong Street.

-Interestingly, the group behind the concept has just launched Katong Kanteen and is also revamping Chin Mee Chin – all are in the East.
+Interestingly, the group behind the concept has just launched Katong Kanteen and Chin Mee Chin – all are in the East.

 The 20+ seater space is decked in a botanical theme, splashed with bright and cheerful green and yellow colours.